 About the Center

-UC San Diego researchers at the Center for Machine-Integrated Computing and Security are integrating hardware, software and massive data sets in new ways in order to invent the future of machine learning, real-time data analytics, deep learning, security and privacy.
+UC San Diego researchers at the Center for Machine-Intelligence, Computing and Security are integrating hardware, software and massive data sets in new ways in order to invent the future of machine learning, real-time data analytics, deep learning, security and privacy.
 Advances in the integration of hardware, software, algorithms and data are necessary for developing new generations of systems that make decisions and take actions based on data that are collected and analyzed in real time.
 Our team is continually on the cutting edge of innovation.
 The team, for example, was the first to report real-time analysis of streaming data using machine learning algorithms running on mobile platforms and other resource-constrained platforms such as drones.